ServiceNowEvents/Guidebook-Tools-Setup-Guide/guidebook.md

 Follow these steps to create and share your GitHub account:

 1. If you don't have a GitHub account already, navigate to [https://github.com/join](https://github.com/join) to create an account.
 The email address you submit should be your ServiceNow email address.
 The user name can be whatever you wish.
-1. Send the user name defined in step 1 and the Session ID + Title to [Jason McKee](mailto:jason.mckee@servicenow.com).
-Jason will submit your name to the GitHub org created for K18.
+1. Fill in your GitHub username (noet email address) in the SRC.
 An invitation will be sent to your email that you must accept.

 ## Local Configuration